Clinical Pediatrics, 2014. Feb; 53(2): 133-40.

 The study reported here is the first to quantify the amounts of food dyes in foods (specifically in beverages) commonly consumed by children in the United States.

-Winners in each category with the most dye in a single 8-oz (240 ml) cut were:
+Winners with some of the highest amounts of food dye per single 8-oz (240 ml) serving of beverage were: